mklarqvist/tomahawk/docs/docker-tutorial.md

 its host machine.
 The Tomahawk [Docker images](https://hub.docker.com/r/mklarqvist/tomahawk/) are tested for each release.

+## Prerequisites

+To follow this tutorial, you will need the following:

+* One Ubuntu 18.04 server set up by following the Ubuntu 18.04 initial server setup guide, including a sudo non-root user and a firewall.
+* An account on Docker Hub if you wish to create your own images and push them to Docker Hub, as shown in Steps 7 and 8.

 ## Getting started
 You can pull the latest Tomahawk image using
 ```